ClickHouse/ClickHouse/docs/en/sql-reference/functions/geo.md

 -   `precision` — Geohash precision.
 Range: `[1, 12]`.
 Type: [UInt8](../../sql-reference/data-types/int-uint.md).

 !!! info "Note"
-    All coordinate parameters should be of the same type: either `Float32` or `Float64`.
+    All coordinate parameters must be of the same type: either `Float32` or `Float64`.

 **Returned values**

 -   Array of precision-long strings of geohash-boxes covering provided area, you should not rely on order of items.
--   \[\] - Empty array if *min* values of *latitude* and *longitude* aren’t less than corresponding *max* values.
+-   `[]` - Empty array if minimum latitude and longitude values aren’t less than corresponding maximum values.

 Type: [Array](../../sql-reference/data-types/array.md)([String](../../sql-reference/data-types/string.md)).

 !!! info "Note"
-    Function will throw an exception if resulting array is over 10’000’000 items long.
+    Function throws an exception if resulting array is over 10’000’000 items long.

 **Example**